R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

   1. Disconnecting and reconnecting the power cable.
   2. Press **PWR** on your board.
-  3. Review the boot log and CHECK the operating system has started successfully.
+  3. Review the boot log and check the operating system has started successfully.

 <br>